Troubleshooting and Meter Skills

 FS-5-BFT Relay Training Board

-Automation and controls students get hands on experience connecting 24 VAC transformers in parallel using the FS-24-XSC where they can safely witness firsthand transformers doubling the voltage when connected out of phase.
+HVAC, building automation, or controls techs who work with 24 VAC devices (e.g., damper motors) will learn how transformers work and get hands on experience connecting 24 VAC transformers in parallel using the FS-24-XSC where they can safely witness firsthand transformers doubling the voltage when connected out of phase.

 The FS-24-XSC 24 VAC Transformer Secondaries Connecting Board, showing 2 transformers out of phase.